Basics:

 When this platform first launched, we gave this platform a neutral Husl$core because a similar rental platform had technical woes with its keyless devices.
 And Fetch was too young to know whether it would too.

 Now that the site has more operating experience, we are less concerned about the keyless devices.
-We’ve hiked the site’s Husl$core to reflect that.
-Click here to list your truck.
+And the site has made the keyless device optional.

 Insurance